-Windows Virtual Desktop (WVD) is a powerful remote access solution optimised for delivering Office 365 applications and much more, using the only true multi-session Windows 10 experience.
+Windows Virtual Desktop (WVD) is a powerful remote access solution.
+It’s optimised for delivering Office 365 applications as well as many other things.
+And it uses the only true multi-session Windows 10 experience.

 Windows Virtual Desktop

 Microsoft has developed a platform that gives users the ability to access a true multi-session Windows 10 and Office 365 virtual desktop.
 As well as app experience that you can access from any device.

 This technology has been in preview for the past several months.
 But as of Monday 30th October 2019, It’s been officially released.
 And it offers a brand-new Microsoft Virtual Desktop Infrastructure experience (VDI).